kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 controller creates the next set of replicated Jobs.

 If JobSet is suspended the all ReplicatedJobs will be suspended and the Job sequence starts again.

+When the JobSet is restarted after failure, the Job sequence starts again.
+User controls how many times Job can be restarted via backOffLimit parameter.

 ### Quota Management